chriskol/Desktop-Google-Keep-OSX/README.md

 # More
 Check out the [project page](https://chriskol.github.io/Desktop-Google-Keep-OSX/) for latest release binaries and stuff.

-Also check out the same thing for Google Docs at [Google Docs Desktop for OSX](https://github.com/chriskol/Google-Docs-Desktop-OSX) or its [project page](https://chriskol.github.io/Google-Docs-Desktop-OSX/) for latest binaries here
+Also check out the same thing for Google Docs at [Google Docs Desktop OSX](https://github.com/chriskol/Google-Docs-Desktop-OSX) or its [project page](https://chriskol.github.io/Google-Docs-Desktop-OSX/) for latest binaries here

+Also check out the same thing for Google Drive at [Google Drive Desktop OSX](https://github.com/chriskol/Google-Drive-Desktop-OSX).